adamsol/Pyxell/README.md

 Final thoughts
 --------------

-Goal of this project is to create a language very simple and consistent and powerful enough to be useful for some basic tasks, where other languages are too verbose, unintuitive, error-prone or not fast enough.
+The goal of this project is to create a language that would be simple, consistent, and powerful enough to be useful for some basic tasks, where other languages are too verbose, unintuitive, error-prone, or not fast enough.
-One example of such use-case could be solving algorithmic problems, without constantly looking into C++ STL documentation or creating tons of macros.
+One example of a use-case could be solving algorithmic problems, without constantly looking into C++ STL documentation or defining tons of macros.

-I do know that there exist many interesting modern programming languages different from those widely-known, and most of them provide majority of features from my list.
-Even though I haven't used them, I've tried my best to learn about their details and discovered that none of them fully meets my expectations.
+I do know that there exist many interesting modern programming languages apart from those widely-known, and most of them provide majority of features from my list.
+Even though I haven't used them, I tried my best to learn about their details and discovered that none of them fully meets my expectations.

-From what I've found, only Boo has a clear Python-inspired syntax without braces, but is built on top of C# and .NET platform, which make it somewhat limited, even though I like C#.
-Other compiled languages with static typing and type inference are D, Go, Rust, Scala, and Kotlin, but their syntax is uglier and they are either concentrated on some specific aspect like concurrency (the first 3), or built on top of Java (the other 2) which makes them even less interesting option for me.
+From what I've found, only Boo has an indentation-based syntax without braces, but is built on top of C# and .NET platform.
+Other compiled languages with static typing and type inference are D, Go, Rust, Scala, and Kotlin, but their syntax is uglier and they are either concentrated on some specific aspect like concurrency (the first 3), or built on top of Java (the other 2).

-Of course this is only my subjective point of view.
-I may be wrong about some of these languages or I might have missed some cutting-edge features or maybe completely overlooked some other great languages to compare - in such case, please let me know.

-However, an important value of this project is also to learn new things, develop a language from scratch and implement it in my own way, which certainly no other existing language is able to provide.